MicrosoftDocs/xamarin-docs/docs/ios/get-started/hello-ios/hello-ios-deepdive.md

         // show alert Controller
     }
     ```

-- **Show an Alert** – When a user tries to place a phone call on a device that doesn’t support calls – for example the Simulator or an iPod Touch – an alert dialog is displayed to let the user know the phone call can’t be placed.
+- **Show an Alert** – When a user tries to place a phone call on a device that doesn’t support calls – for example the simulator or an iPod Touch – an alert dialog is displayed to let the user know the phone call can’t be placed.
 The code below creates and populates an alert controller:

     ```csharp
     if (!UIApplication.SharedApplication.OpenUrl (url)) {